chubbyyb/Discord-Message-Stats/README.md

 *(settings -> privacy & safety -> request all my data)* to count how many messages you have sent in total, and will rank who you sent the most messages to.

 Please be careful with your data package.
-It includes all the messages sent on discord
+It includes all the messages sent on discord; Do not send it to anyone

 ![Alt Text](example.png)
 ![Alt Text](GraphExample.png)